 In December 2002, we committed to a plan to dispose of Verestar (which previously comprised our entire satellite and fiber network access services segment) by sale by December 31, 2003.
 In the fourth quarter of 2002, we also committed to a plan to sell Flash Technologies (previously included in our network development services segment) and two office buildings (previously included in our rental and management segment).
 In July 2002, we consummated the sale of MTS Components (previously included in our network development services segment).
-In the first quarter of 2003, we committed to a plan to sell an office building in Westwood, Massachusetts (previously included in our rental and management segment).
+In the first quarter of 2003, we committed to a plan to sell Rline by June 30, 2004 (previously included in our network development services segment).
 In the second quarter of 2003, we committed to a plan to sell Kline by June 30, 2004 (previously included in our network development services segment).
-In August 2003, we consummated the sale of Galaxy (previously included in our network development services segment).
 In accordance with generally accepted accounting principles, the consolidated statements of operations for periods reported in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" have been adjusted to reflect these businesses as discontinued operations.